korenko-git/resume/README.md

     *   Rebuild the Next.js site
     *   Generate ATS-friendly versions (Markdown and PDF)
     *   Deploy to GitHub Pages

+## 🤖 GitHub Actions Workflows

+This project uses several GitHub Actions workflows to automate the resume update and deployment process:

+### Apply Resume Updates (`apply-updates.yml`)
+- **Trigger**: Push to master, pull requests, or manual dispatch
+- **Purpose**: Processes ZIP files uploaded to the `/updates` directory
+- **Actions**:
+  - Extracts JSON data and images from ZIP files
+  - Updates the corresponding files in the repository
+  - Validates JSON files for correctness
+  - Removes processed ZIP files
+  - Commits and pushes changes

+### Build Static Next.js (`build-static.yml`)
+- **Trigger**: After Apply Resume Updates workflow completes, or manual dispatch
+- **Purpose**: Builds and deploys the static Next.js site to GitHub Pages
+- **Actions**:
+  - Runs linting, type checking, and tests
+  - Triggers ATS CV generation
+  - Configures base path for GitHub Pages deployment
+  - Builds the static site with Next.js
+  - Deploys to GitHub Pages

+### Generate ATS CV (`generate-ats-cv.yml`)
+- **Trigger**: Called by other workflows or manual dispatch
+- **Purpose**: Creates ATS-friendly versions of the resume
+- **Actions**:
+  - Checks for changes in JSON data files
+  - Generates Markdown version of the resume
+  - Creates PDF version using Pandoc and wkhtmltopdf
+  - Commits and pushes the generated files

+### Generate OG Image (`generate-og-image.yml`)
+- **Trigger**: Called by other workflows or manual dispatch
+- **Purpose**: Creates OpenGraph image for social media sharing
+- **Actions**:
+  - Checks for changes in JSON data files
+  - Generates a PNG image using Puppeteer
+  - Commits and pushes the generated image

+### Yearly Date Update (`yearly-update.yml`)
+- **Trigger**: Scheduled to run at 00:05 on January 1st, or manual dispatch
+- **Purpose**: Ensures the resume is rebuilt at the start of each year to update relative dates
+- **Actions**:
+  - Triggers the Build Static workflow

 ## 📄 License